A brand new digital restoration of Pat Fiske’s stunningly articulate snapshot of Australians, and how they chose to celebrate the bicentenary.

 “It’s funny, moving, educational, but more importantly totally engrossing.” – Margaret Pomeranz, The Movie Show

-Digitally restored by the National Film and Sound Archive’s NFSA Restores program – reviving our cinema icons.
+Proudly presented in association with the National Film and Sound Archive of Australia’s digital restoration program, NFSA Restores: reviving our cinema icons.

 Pat Fiske & Graeme Isaac